arlendev/arlendev/README.md

 # 👋 Hi, I'm Arlen !
 I'm starting my career as a front-end developer.
-I have some projects at the level of studies in HTML, CSS, JavaScript, Python, MySQL and WordPress.
+I have some projects at the level of studies in HTML, CSS, Vue.js, JavaScript, Python, MySQL and WordPress.

+👨‍🎓 **Postgraduate Lato Sensu in Software Engineering** Completed in 2023 at Faculdade Focus (400-hour program), earning me the title of Specialist.
-👨‍🎓 Graduated in Systems Analysis and Development.
+👨‍🎓 **Bachelor’s in Systems Analysis and Development** Concluded in 2023 at Faculdade Católica Paulista (2,752-hour program), recognized as BAC+3.
-🔭 Currently I am looking for opportunities such as front-end Jr, internship or freelance jobs.
+🔭 **Currently Seeking**
+Front-end Jr positions, internships, or freelance roles to further develop my skills and contribute to innovative projects.

 <br>